smallbigcake/CybersecurityStudy/CISSP/domain/8-software-development-security.md

 Other SDLC methodologies may be used within each phase to perform activities such as gathering requirements or scheduling and performing development, and the iterative nature means changing or evolving requirements can be easily addressed.
 This model is expensive and introduces a great deal of overhead in the form of the repeated risk assessments at each phase; this overhead may be justified for projects where requirements are difficult to determine or long-term projects with requirements that are likely to change.

+##### Rapid Application Development (RAD)

+The Rapid Application Development (RAD) methodology relies more on the use of rapid prototyping than on extensive upfront planning.

 ##### Prototype

 Some development methodologies were designed with iteration in mind and assume the project will be repeated.
 The Prototype model is one example, where a simplified version of a system or app is built and released for feedback and review.